fedora0xffff/Logger/README.md

 - `make install`

 After, you can include mini_logger.h, link against libminilogger and enjoy super light logging.

+### Run tests
+For this, make sure the package `libboost-test*` has been installed to your system.

+On a Debian based OS run: `sudo apt install libboost-test-(current-boost-version)`

+After, get to the build directory and run:

+`make all`
+`ctest ..`

 ## TODO
 - add support for multiple log levels (e.g., error (only errors),